Penrech/NearChatIOS/README.md

 <h1>Description</h1>
 <p>Design and code of a location based chat application</p>
-<p>Nearchat (provisional name) is a location base chat concept application which let you talk with near users who join virtual chat rooms with a phisical location, called Events</p>
+<p>Nearchat (provisional name) is a location based chat concept application which let you talk with near users who join virtual chat rooms with a physical location, called Events</p>
 <p>The app contained in this repo is an early concept, which might be developed in the future.
 This is the IOS version which is in a very early stage of development</p>

 <h1>Actual propotype feautures - Dynamic navigation bar animations </h1>